-In this traditional Chinese practice, tiny needles are inserted at specific points on your body.
+In this traditional Chinese practice, an expert inserts tiny needles at specific points on your body.
 Small studies suggest it can ease migraine pain and may also lower the number of headaches.
+You should still keep up with your other treatments, too.

 Your body responds to pain with physical changes like a faster heart rate, tensed muscles, or cold hands.
 In biofeedback, sensors measure these shifts, then feed the information to you as a blinking light or a tone you can hear.
-You attempt to respond to the feedback and relax your muscles.
+You learn to respond to the feedback and relax your muscles.
+Some studies show it can often reduce headache pain and how often you get migraines.

-Research suggests that taking riboflavin (vitamin B2) and magnesium might help you get migraines less often, though it doesn't seem to relieve pain once one is under way.
-Coenzyme Q10 may also lead to fewer migraines in adults and children, though it usually needs to be taken for several months to see a benefit.
+Research suggests that taking riboflavin (vitamin B2) and magnesium might help you get migraines less often, though it doesn't seem to relieve pain during a headache.
+Coenzyme Q10 may also lead to fewer migraines in adults and children, though you usually need to take it for several months to see a benefit.

-Before you take a supplement, talk with your doctor to be sure it won't react badly with other medicines.
+Before you start, talk with your doctor to be sure it won’t have side effects for you.

 There's some question about whether this technique, also called getting "adjusted" by a chiropractor, can help with migraines.
-But one small study found it worked just as well as medication to prevent migraines.
+But one small study found it worked just as well as medication to prevent the headaches.

 There are some risks with this treatment, so talk to your doctor before trying it.